 Our clinic students are enriched both academically and personally by helping members of our community navigate a variety of legal challenges.
 Students learn to apply legal theory to practice, develop professional lawyering skills, and perhaps most importantly, become reflective practitioners and lifelong learners.

-Our on-campus clinics (Immigration Law, Elder and Health Law, and Bankruptcy), referred to collectively as "Community Legal Services (CLS)" have been serving our community since 1974.
+Our on-campus clinics (Immigration Law, Elder and Health Law, Homeless Advocacy, and Bankruptcy), referred to collectively as "Community Legal Services (CLS)" have been serving our community since 1974.
 The Sacramento County Board of Supervisors honored CLS with the “Heroes of Human Services” award in 2018.